Colonial troops: Basis of recruitment

 Many colonial powers sought to recruit minority peoples, such as the Ambonese in the Netherlands East Indies (NEI), to counterbalance majority populations seen as potentially rebellious, such as the Javanese.
-Such minority groups, and those with records of loyalty in revolt, were often designated as 'martial races'; their supposedly superior martial qualities propagandized, and their communities rewarded with special status.
+Such minority groups, and those with records of loyalty in revolt, were often designated as "martial races"; their supposedly superior fighting qualities propagandized, and their communities rewarded with special status.
 The colonial power might face however a dilemma: when military developments made numbers a priority, it had to either trust the majority and so risk loss of control, or alternatively to rely on minorities combined with large numbers of expensive European or other non-local troops.
 The French Army of the Levant provided an example of the latter option.
-Raised to garrison Syria and Lebanon from 1920 to 1943, this force of about 10,000 men (in 1938) was predominantly recruited from Alawite, Druze, Kurdish and Circassian minorities, augmented by North African, Senegalese and French Foreign Legion units.
+Raised to garrison Syria and Lebanon from 1920 to 1943, this force of about 10,000 men (in 1938) was predominantly recruited from Alawite, Druze, Kurdish, and Circassian minorities, augmented by North African, Senegalese, and French Foreign Legion units.

-The British Army rotated large numbers of its regular troops through India and other overseas possessions, augmenting the local colonial forces.
-However it is notable that British forces in Nigeria and other West African territories were under normal circumstances nearly all locally recruited, except for officers, some non-commissioned officers and a few specialists.
+Following the integration of the HEIC's european regiments from 1858 onwards, such as the 2nd Bengal (European) Fusiliers, the British Army rotated large numbers of its regular troops through India and other overseas possessions, augmenting the local colonial forces.
+However it is notable that British forces in Nigeria and other West African territories were under normal circumstances nearly all locally recruited, except for officers, some non-commissioned officers, and a few specialists.

 Changes in colonial ruler usually meant the continuation of local recruitment - often from the same sources.
 Both the Spanish and United States rulers of the Philippines employed Filipino troops from the same regions and tribal groups.
 In the 1830s the original zouaves were volunteers from a tribal group which provided mercenaries for both the Turkish and French rulers of Algeria.

 Settler militia

 Colonial troops may comprise local forces drawn from settlers in colonies where these were numerous.
-In the 18th century militia units were raised in Colonial America.
-A large portion of the forces maintained by Spain and Portugal in South and Central America until the early 19th century were locally recruited.
-Colonial militias in Australia, Canada and New Zealand formed the origins of the modern armies of these countries.
+In the 18th century, militia units were raised in colonial America.
+A large portion of the forces maintained by Spain and Portugal in Central America and South America until the early 19th century were locally recruited.
+Units of regulars (Regimiento Fijo) served alongside militia counterparts in Spanish Louisiana and other colonies.
+Colonial militias in Australia, Canada, and New Zealand formed the origins of the modern armies of these countries.